JdeRobot/DetectionMetrics/README.md

 *DetectionMetrics* is a family of toolkits designed to unify and streamline the evaluation of perception models across different frameworks and datasets.
 Looking for our published ***DetectionMetrics v1***?
 Check out all the [relevant links](#v1) below.

 Now, we're excited to introduce ***DetectionMetrics v2***!
-While retaining the flexibility of our previous release, *DetectionMetrics* has been redesigned with an expanded focus on image segmentation, with plans to extend support to object detection and LiDAR applications.
+While retaining the flexibility of our previous release, *DetectionMetrics* has been redesigned with an expanded focus on image and LiDAR segmentation.
 As we move forward, *v2* will be the actively maintained version, featuring continued updates and enhancements to keep pace with evolving AI and computer vision technologies.

 <table style='font-size:100%'>
   <tr>